-Although belonging to the benzodiazepine drug class, and it is a Schedule IV controlled substance.
-So technically, it is considered to have a low potential for abuse.
-After knowing this, there are case studies and other evidence that speaks for itself.
+Belonging to the benzodiazepine drug class, Xanax is federally classified as a Schedule IV controlled substance.
+So technically, this means it is considered to have a low potential for abuse.

-There are thousands of people who seek treatment every year because of a developed dependency that they had gotten from being on this drug.
+There are thousands of people who seek treatment every year because of they developed dependency from taking this drug.
 In 2012 alone, 17,019 people were admitted to different drug rehab centers and treatment facilities across the United States, citing benzodiazepines like Xanax as their primary drug that is at the root of their substance abuse according to the National Institute on Drug Abuse.

 If you or a loved one is suffering from Xanax addiction, Miramar Recovery in Newport Beach can assist with the steps necessary to begin that tough path of recovery ahead.
 Xanax treatment options vary depending on the rehab center, so it is vital to research to find the appropriate Xanax rehab that offers favorable treatment plans to each situation.

 The sensation that is typically described as the leading cause of addiction tendencies is attributed to the surge of neurotransmitters, including dopamine.
 While these sudden surges are not permanent, the continuous use of such addictive drugs often alters the brain’s reward system in a long-lasting fashion.

 There have been studies that indicate that as an individual progresses towards addiction to Xanax or other benzodiazepines, specific changes in neural cell receptors could result in an even more significant dopamine surge when the drug is taken repeatedly.

 With all these factors, the potential to experience that pleasant sensation is amplified, which ultimately further solidifies compulsive drug use and behavior.
 A Xanax addiction can be rooted psychologically as well as physically: